You are here to read more about Hibiscus plant care and the Hibiscus plant.

-They are native to warm temperatures and are found in tropical and subtropical regions around the world.
+They are native to warm temperatures and in tropical and subtropical regions worldwide.

-Its name is derived from the Greek word ἰβίσκος (ibískos).
+Hibiscus is derived from the Greek word ἰβίσκος (ibískos).

 The reason why gardeners and green thumbs love hibiscus is because of the hibiscus flower.
 The flowers are rather large and stunning.

-Hibiscus Plant Care Guide
+Hibiscus Plant Care Outdoors and Indoors

 They love slightly acidic soils as this helps them to absorb nutrients better.

 Add some vermiculite or perlite to the soil to make it airier.
 The ideal pH level for Hibiscus lies between 6.0 to 7.0.